-The Company's inventory are measured at lower of cost and net realized value.
-The Company's products may be obsolescent or do not meet the market requirement due to new product release or market change.
+The Group's inventory are measured at lower of cost and net realized value.
+The Group's products may be obsolescent or do not meet the market requirement due to new product release or market change.
+Besides, the automatic products are customized based on specific client's need.
 Thus, the cost of inventory may exceed its net realizable value.
 Moreover, the sales ability of products may affect the inventory valuation, which also need to be taken into serious consideration.
-Therefore, the inventory valuation is one of the key audit matters.
+Therefore, the inventory valuation is considered to be the key audit matters.